-Hemileuca nevadensis is a large to very large diurnal moth (FW length 25–35 mm; wingspan 5.0–6.5 cm) with black and white wings that flies in desert wetlands during the fall.
-The forewings and hindwings are similar, translucent creamy white with black bases and margins.
+Hemileuca nevadensis is a large to very large, diurnal moth (FW length 25–35 mm; wingspan 5.0–6.5 cm) that flies in desert wetlands during the fall.
+The forewings and hindwings are similarly patterned, with black bases and margins against a translucent creamy white ground color.
 The costa is also black.
 The large discal spots are black with bar-like pale white to yellow centers.
 The collar and tegulae are usually cream, but the latter can be black.
-The abdomen color is sexually dimorphic.
-Those of females are completely black whereas the male has a black abdomen with and orange-red tip.
+The abdomen color is sexually dimorphic: Those of females are completely black, whereas the male has a black abdomen with and orange-red tip.
 The antennae are bipectinate, much wider in males than in females.

 The relationship of Hemileuca nevadensis to the eastern moth Hemileuca maia is an interesting taxonomic problem.
 Once thought to be clearly distinct, with H. nevadensis feeding on willows (Salix spp.) in western wetlands and H. maia on oaks (Quercus spp.) in eastern upland habitats, the relationship has become muddled since the discovery of buckbean-feeding (Menyanthes trifoliata) wetland populations near the Great Lakes.

 The body is pale yellow and black with black and white, branched spines (which can deliver a sting if handled) as well as golden yellow whorls of hairs on the dorsum.
 The prolegs are red.
 It is illustrated by Tuskes et al. (1996).

 This species may be widely distributed in wet lowland riparian habitats along creeks and rivers of the sagebrush steppe regions at low elevations east of the Cascades, but is rarely collected because of its very late flight season.